Simple Steps to Prevent Your Construction Business from Being Hacked

 Hackers around the world are constantly looking for ways to steal money and information from American businesses of all sizes.
 They’ve captured thousands of credit card numbers through major retailers like Target.
 They’ve gained access and exploited information from all types of organizations, ranging from Fortune 500 corporations to public utilities and small private companies.
 They find ways to get everyday people to download corrupted files or programs or even emails that give them access to the information on your computer.

 While it may seem unlikely, construction companies like yours have plenty of things that hackers want access to, like bank account information, credit cards, incoming receivables, employee records and personal information.
 But hacking is preventable.
 Many individuals fall prey to phishing scams where hackers are able to take control of a computer and force you to pay them so that you can access it again.

-Here are three easy steps you can take to minimize the chances of being hacked.
+Here are a few easy steps you can take to minimize the chances of being hacked.

 Update your passwords regularly